makuachteny/ld-ggl-extension/README.md

 ## Installation Steps

 1. **Clone or Download the Repository:**
-   - Visit the [GitHub repository](https://github.com/makuachteny/ld-ggl-extension) where your Google Lead Extension is hosted.
+   - Visit the [GitHub repository](https://github.com/makuachteny/ld-ggl-extension) where the Google Lead Extension is hosted.
    - Click on the "Code" button and select "Download ZIP" or use Git to clone the repository to your computer.

 2. **Extract the Files (if downloaded as ZIP):**